MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 ## Report bugs and issues for the Exchange Online PowerShell module

 > [!NOTE]
 > For GA versions of the module, open a support ticket for any problems that you're having.
 For Preview versions of the module, use the email address as described in this section.
+You can also use the email address for feedback and suggestions for both GA and Preview versions of the module.

 When you report an issue at `exocmdletpreview[at]service[dot]microsoft[dot]com`, be sure to include the log files in your email message.
 To generate the log files, replace \<Path to store log file\> with the output folder you want, and run the following command: